-“Greek mythology tells us that Apollo set out from the island of Delos every morning with his lyre in hand, bringing light, music and healing to the world.
+Greek mythology tells us that Apollo set out from the island of Delos every morning with his lyre in hand, bringing light, music and healing to the world.
 We at Delos share the awareness that our world needs the balm of music.” – Amelia S. Haygood, Delos Founder (1919-2007)

-Amelia and I both considered Delos “Family Classics” to be among our most important ongoing projects; and the Baby Needs recordings received worldwide recognition as the finest series ever produced for the very young.
+Amelia, who was a highly respected clinical psychologist before she switched careers to start a record label, considered Delos “Family Classics” to be among our most important ongoing projects.
+Our “Baby Needs” recordings have received worldwide recognition as the finest series ever produced for the very young.
 Perchance to Dream, a Lullaby Album for Children and Adults, was the precursor in this series, and in Amelia’s words “was welcomed for every human situation, beginning with the pre-natal.
 Parents found that it had a remarkably positive effect on infant behavior.
 We are gratified that the calming effect of this CD has provided solace to the very ill in hospital and hospice.
-Our aim with the entire Baby Needs series is to call parents’ attention to the enrichment potential of such music for the very young.
+Our aim with the entire ‘Baby Needs’ series is to call parents’ attention to the enrichment potential of such music for the very young.
 It has brought comfort and beauty to all ages; and parents comment that they are experiencing great music along with their children, having missed the opportunity themselves in schools that had cut out music programs.”

 We continue to look toward the future with optimism and excitement.
 Our distribution partnership with Naxos enables us to extend our marketing reach, and tap into the world’s most efficient music distribution system, while maintaining Delos’ uniquely “strong personality” among independent labels.
 New Delos website developments, as well as our expanded blogging and podcast efforts, will keep you better informed about our artists and recordings, and make it easier for you, the musical public, to interact and explore the expanding riches of our catalog.